-In some parts of the book information seems to be either oversimplified or exaggerated to the point that it pushes the boundaries of accuracy.
+Some information in the book is oversimplified or exaggerated to the point that it pushes the boundaries of accuracy.
 The author writes: “One of the most basic ways your Beast gets more energy is to trick you into flooding your brain with chemicals that directly cause depression.
 Let’s start with the most common: alcohol.”
-Yes, alcohol can have a negative impact on depression, but it is a central nervous system depressant, which is not the same thing as a direct mood depressant as the book implies.
+Yes, alcohol can have a negative impact on depression, but it’s a central nervous system depressant, which isn’t the same thing as a direct mood depressant, which the book implies.

 The author focuses heavily on the importance of physical activity.
-He recommends that for severe depression, the most important treatment strategy is exercise, ideally 30-60 minutes per day 4-5 times per week.
+He recommends that for severe depression, the most important treatment strategy is exercise.
+This should ideally involve 30-60 minutes per day 4-5 times per week.
 While exercise matters, it’s also important to be realistic and recognize the substantial limitations that depression can create.
 Those experiencing severe depressive episodes may feel exhausted by previously easy tasks like getting out of bed and showering.
 Having been in that place myself where taking a shower feels like climbing Mt.
 Everest, this blanket suggestion about exercise seems woefully out of touch.

 In terms of organization, there are concise point-form summaries provided at the end of sections.
 My preference would have been to see the book broken down into smaller chapters, particularly given the adverse effects depression so commonly has on concentration.

-Clearly I’m not the intended audience of this book.
+Clearly, I’m not the intended audience of this book.
 While the book states it’s for men with severe depression, I actually think it would be much more appropriate for people experiencing mild depressive episodes.
 Even though the beast metaphor didn’t work for me, it may resonate with some people and make it easier for them to conceptualize their depressive illness.
 But if you’ve ever been so weighed down by depression that dragging yourself into the shower felt like an insurmountable obstacle, this book is not for you.